-Layard's description of the scene depicting the aftermath of the Battle of Til-Tuba:
+Archaeologist Austen Henry Layard's (1817-1894) description of the scene depicting the aftermath of the Battle of Til-Tuba:

 'On the opposite side of the lion-entrance were also three slabs, but better preserved than those I have just described.
 They formed part of the same subject, which had evidently been carried round the four walls of the chamber.
 They represented the triumph of the Assyrian king, and, like the battle scenes, were divided by horizontal lines into several bands or friezes.
 The monarch stood in his chariot, surrounded by his body-guard.
 Unfortunately his face, with those of the charioteer and the eunuch bearing the parasol, had been purposely defaced, like that of Sennacherib on his monuments, probably when the united armies of the Medes and Babylonians destroyed the palace.
 The royal robes were profusely adorned with rosettes and fringes; the attendant eunuch was dressed in a chequered garment resembling a Scotch plaid....